 What types of compensation can you claim?

-If you’ve been injured in a transport accident, you can make a claim with the statutory insurer in your state or territory.
+If you’ve been injured in a road accident, you can make a claim with the statutory insurer in your state or territory.

 Each state has its own claims process, although generally you’ll need to report the matter to the police and obtain a medical certificate before making the initial claim.
 It’s also important to be timely about making your claim.
 Each state’s insurer has its own time frames for when you need to lodge a claim, pursue compensation and appeal the insurer’s decisions.